Gravitation as a Plastic Distortion of the Lorentz Vacuum: Introduction

 This means that the pullback field $l^{\ast}\mathbf{T}$\ satisfies

 For Lorentzian spacetimes (where $\dim M=4$) the symmetries of the metric tensor\emph{ }$ \slg $ play a very important role.
 Indeed, it can be shown that the equation. (see, e.g., \cite{logunov1})

-called Killing equation can have the maximum number of ten Killing vector fields, and that maximum number ten only occurs for Lorentzian spacetimes with have constant \textit{scalar curvature. }There are only three distinct Lorentzian spacetimes with the maximum number of Killing vector fields: the Minkowski spacetime, the de Sitter spacetime and the anti de Sitter spacetime.
+called \emph{Killing equation} can have the maximum number of ten Killing vector fields, and that maximum number ten only occurs for Lorentzian spacetimes with have constant \textit{scalar curvature. }There are only three distinct Lorentzian spacetimes with the maximum number of Killing vector fields, which are Minkowski spacetime, de Sitter spacetime and anti de Sitter spacetime.

 As well known Minkowski spacetime is the mathematical structure used as the\ `arena' for the classical theories of fields and particles and also for the so called relativistic quantum field theories \cite{bolog}.